idun-project/idun-cartridge/doc/toolbox.md

 Any key code can be used by the tool.
 However, reusing key codes already defined by the user as described below will override the user-defined function.
 Therefore, most tools should only use key codes outside the range $80-$8f for command keys.

-In addition to command keys, up to 16 user-defined function key macro definitions may be creatied by the user with the `funkey` shell command.
+In addition to command keys, up to 16 user-defined function key macro definitions may be created by the user with the `funkey` shell command.
 These user-defined keys are used to inject a macro string (up to 32 chars) any time the key is pressed from within any tool, including in the DOS shell itself.

 Only the keycodes $80-$8f may be used with the `funkey` command.
 This includes F1-F12 codes, plus SH-HELP, SH-RUN, SH-RETURN.
 The code for CO-1 ($81) is specifically excluded by `funkey` and is available as an application command key instead.